 HSE Suicide Prevention Training

 Under the Connecting for Life strategy, the following is a list of training that NOSP coordinates and funds.
-To find out where/when training is available or to book training, please click on the following: HSE Resource Officers for Suicide Prevention.
+To find out where/when training is available or to book training, please contact an HSE NOSP Resource Officer for Suicide Prevention.

 Become more comfortable talking about suicide